-- (m) The methods for collecting non-ad valorem assessments, fees, or service charges are provided in section 6. - (n) The requirements for planning are provided in this section and section 6. - (o) The geographic boundary limitations of the district are provided in sections 5 and 6. - (2) The Three Rivers Stewardship District is created and incorporated as a public body corporate and politic, an independent special and limited purpose local government, an independent special district, under s.
+(m) The methods for collecting non-ad valorem assessments, fees, or service charges are provided in section 6.

+(n) The requirements for planning are provided in sections 2 and 6.

+(o) The geographic boundary limitations of the district are provided in sections 4 and 6.

+(2) The Duke Farm Stewardship District is created and incorporated as a public body corporate and politic, an independent special and limited purpose local government, an independent special district, under s.
 189.031, Florida Statutes, and as defined in this act and in s.
-189.012(3), Florida Statutes, in and for portions of Sarasota County.
-Any amendments to chapter 190, Florida Statutes, after January 1, 2023, granting additional general powers, special powers, authorities, or projects to a community development district by amendment to its uniform charter contained in ss.
-190.006-190.041, Florida Statutes, which are not inconsistent with this act, shall constitute a general power, special power, authority, or function of the Three Rivers Stewardship District; provided, however, that the exercise of any such additional powers shall be subject to the requirement that the district execute or amend an interlocal agreement with Sarasota County consenting to the exercise of any such additional powers as provided in this act.
+189.012(3), Florida Statutes, in and for portions of Lee County.
+Any amendments to chapter 190, Florida Statutes, after January 1, 2025, granting additional general powers, special powers, authorities, or projects to a community development district by amendment to its uniform charter contained in ss.
+190.006-190.041, Florida Statutes, which are not inconsistent with this act, shall constitute a general power, special power, authority, or function of the Duke Farm Stewardship District.
 All notices for the enactment by the Legislature of this special act have been provided pursuant to the State Constitution, the Laws of Florida, and the rules of the House of Representatives and of the Senate.
 A referendum subsequent to the effective date of this act is not required as a condition of establishing the district.
-Therefore, the district, as created by this act, is established on the property described in this act. - (3) The territorial boundary of the district shall embrace and include all of that certain real property described in section 6. - The jurisdiction of the district, in the exercise of its general and special powers, and in the carrying out of its special and limited purposes, is both within the external boundaries of the legal description of this district and extraterritorially when limited to, and as authorized expressly elsewhere in, the charter of the district as created in this act or applicable general law.
+Therefore, the district, as created by this act, is established on the property described in this act.

+(3) The territorial boundary of the district shall embrace and include all of that certain real property described in section 4.

+(4) The jurisdiction of the district, in the exercise of its general and special powers, and in the carrying out of its special and limited purposes, is both within the external boundaries of the legal description of this district and extraterritorially when limited to, and as authorized expressly elsewhere in, the charter of the district as created in this act or applicable general law.
 This special and limited purpose district is created as a public body corporate and politic, and local government authority and power is limited by its charter, this act, and subject to other general laws, including chapter 189, Florida Statutes, except that an inconsistent provision in this act shall control and the district has jurisdiction to perform such acts and exercise such authorities, functions, and powers as shall be necessary, convenient, incidental, proper, or reasonable for the implementation of its special and limited purpose regarding the sound planning, provision, acquisition, development, operation, maintenance, and related financing of those public systems, facilities, services, improvements, projects, and infrastructure works as authorized herein, including those necessary and incidental thereto.
-The district shall only exercise any of its powers extraterritorially within Sarasota County after execution of an interlocal agreement between the district and Sarasota County consenting to the district's exercise of any of such powers within Sarasota County or an applicable development order or as part of other land development regulations issued by Sarasota County.
+The district shall only exercise any of its powers extraterritorially within Lee County after execution of an interlocal agreement between the district and Lee County consenting to the district's exercise of any of such powers within Lee County or an applicable development order or as part of other land development regulations issued by Lee County.

-(5) The exclusive charter of the Three Rivers Stewardship District is this act and, except as otherwise provided in subsection (2), may be amended only by special act of the Legislature.
+(5) The exclusive charter of the Duke Farm Stewardship District is this act and, except as otherwise provided in subsection (2), may be amended only by special act of the Legislature.

 Section 4.
-Formation; boundaries.-The Three Rivers Stewardship District, an independent special district, is created and incorporated in Sarasota County and shall embrace and include the territory described as:
+Formation; boundaries.-The Duke Farm Stewardship District, an independent special district, is created and incorporated in Lee County and shall embrace and include the territory described as: